 Not only looking for convenience and reasonable prices, but it’s also time to reconsider the value of taking care of your favorite things.

-Now, if you are hesitant to get a Hinoki cutting board, let’s get it now and find the value of yourself and of the time to take care of your favorite things.
+Now, if you are hesitant to get a Hinoki cutting board, let’s get it and find the value in yourself and of the time to take care of your favorite things.